koco67/GradesApp/README.md

 are the basic information used from the app.
 You can also edit or delete the class.

+Must use one framework like angular or react. -React for Frontend For Backend you can go with frameworks like spring Boot or you can go with express. - Express for Backend Backend Database either with mongoDB or PostgreSQL. - MongoDB

 how to run the app

 TERMINAL 1